 Even with the most effective strategy, insightful theological understanding, and relevant cultural engagement, your ministry can fail for lack of self-awareness, relational competence, and effective self-care.
-This unit reflects on the importance of appropriate self-awareness and self-understanding for ministry, considers the relational and power dynamics in professional Christian ministry, and explores effective strategies for maintaining and developing personal and spiritual vitality.
+This subject reflects on the importance of appropriate self-awareness and self-understanding for ministry, considers the relational and power dynamics in professional Christian ministry, and explores effective strategies for maintaining and developing personal and spiritual vitality.

 The subject enables students to operate effectively in the professional practice of Christian ministry and pursue effective practices for personal and spiritual vitality.

 Please visit the timetable by clicking here for current information on subject availability.